Skip to main content

 Conservation And Sustainability

 The cave ecosystem requires careful visitor management to prevent speleothem damage from physical contact, breath condensation accumulation, and artificial lighting stress on cave-adapted organisms.
 IEF-MG enforces strict no-touch policies and limits group size in cave galleries.
 Surface vegetation restoration reduces sediment loading into cave systems via karst conduits, protecting water quality in the aquifer.
 Bat colony disturbance during the sensitive maternity season is prevented through temporary closure of key gallery sections.
 Monitoring of cave air temperature, carbon dioxide concentration, and humidity tracks the cumulative impact of visitor activity on the cave microclimate.
-Long-term speleothem growth monitoring provides a sensitive indicator of climate variability recorded in the cave chemistry.
+Long-term speleothem growth monitoring provides a sensitive indicator of climate variability recorded in cave chemistry.
 Water quality testing of the karst spring discharge monitors the aquifer health underlying both the park and the Montes Claros water supply.

 Visitor Ratings